jackhale98/TDT/docs/stackup.md

 description: |
   Analysis of the gap between the housing and cover.
-  Gap must be maintained for thermal expansion allowance.
+  Gap must be maintained for proper assembly clearance.

 target:
   name: "Gap"